randomseed-io/money/README.md

  * Don't introduce any significant amount of performance overhead

-## Project Maturity

-Money is past `1.0` and is considered to be a complete, stable library.

 ## Maven Artifacts

-Money artifacts are [released to Clojars](https://clojars.org/clojurewerkz/money).
+Money artifacts are [released to Clojars](https://clojars.org/io.randomseed/money).
 If you are using Maven, add the following repository definition to your `pom.xml`:

 ``` xml